 - Prioritize Professional Maintenance: The most effective way to avoid unexpected breakdowns is to prevent them.
 A professional tune-up twice a year keeps your system running efficiently, extends its lifespan, and catches small problems before they become major headaches.

 Is Your Heat Pump Acting Up?
-Common Warning Signs
+Watch for These Warning Signs

 Your heat pump is one of the hardest-working appliances in your home, quietly keeping you comfortable all year.
 But when it starts to struggle, it usually sends out a few signals before it gives up completely.
 Paying attention to these early warnings can be the difference between a simple fix and a major, expensive breakdown.
 If you notice your system behaving differently, don’t ignore it.
 Let’s walk through some of the most common signs that your heat pump needs a little professional attention.